Ben Ijalana: Indianapolis Colts

+On day two of the 2011 NFL draft, the Indianapolis Colts traded their 53rd and 152nd pick to the Redskins for the 49th pick to draft Ijalana.
+He was the highest selected Villanova Wildcat since Howie Long in 1981.

 Ijalana played four games in his rookie season before tearing his ACL and landing on injured reserve.

 A few weeks after being cleared to play, Ijalana tore his ACL again during training camp in 2012.
 Ijalana was eventually declared out for the 2012 season.
 He was waived/injured on August 1, 2012, and he was subsequently placed on injured reserve on August 5.

 New York Jets

 Ijalala was claimed off waivers by the New York Jets on September 1, 2013.
 On April 9, 2016, Ijalana signed a one-year contract extension with the Jets.
 On March 9, 2017, Ijalana signed a two-year, $11 million contract extension with the Jets.

 On February 19, 2018, the Jets declined the second-year option on Ijalana's contract, making him a free agent.
 However on March 16, 2018, Ijalana re-signed with the Jets on a one-year deal.
 He was placed on injured reserve on August 15, 2018.